alexastrum/biohacking/notes/game-changers.md

 - Avoid antibiotics whenever possible, as well as meat and other products from animals that were fed antibiotics.
 - Eat fermented foods that agree with you.
-- Consider a Viome test from [http://www.viome.com/bulletproof](http://www.viome.com/bulletproof) to see what’s growing in your gut and what tweaks you can make in your diet.

 **Recommended Listening**